CMSgov/qpp-conversion-tool/CONTRIBUTING.md

 To be respectful of maintainer's time and ultimately fix more bugs, we will require a **minimal reproduce scenario**.

-You can file new issues by filling out our [new issue form](https://github.com/flexion/adele-bpa-qpp-conversion-tool/issues/new).
+You can file new issues by filling out our [new issue form](https://github.com/CMSgov/qpp-conversion-tool/issues/new).

+All new issues will be triaged by the maintainer.
+If needed, the maintainer will comment with questions.
+Issues that are accepted will be labelled accordingly in GitHub.

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)

 Before you submit your Pull Request (PR) consider the following guidelines:

-* Search [GitHub](https://github.com/flexion/adele-bpa-qpp-conversion-tool/pulls) for an open or closed PR that relates to your submission.
+* Search [GitHub](https://github.com/CMSgov/qpp-conversion-tool/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
-* Make your changes in a new git branch:
+* Make your changes in a personal fork of the repository.
+See [GitHub](https://help.github.com/articles/fork-a-repo/) for help on creating a fork.

-     ```shell
-     git checkout -b my-fix-branch master
-     ```

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
 * Run the full test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.